 They stopped making this MRE in 2010.
 I believe someone exploded a homemade IED and destroyed the equipment to make those rotten things.
 (Ok, this is just a made up story, but please, for your safety stay clear of the Veggie Burger with Barbecue Sauce.)

-So what do you think?
+What do you think?
 Is my assessment close to your choices?
-Please leave a comment and tell me your top 10 MREs, and don’t forget to add your least favorite.
+Please leave a comment below and tell me your top 10 MREs of all time, and don’t forget to add your least favorite.
 Thanks and as we say here in Puerto Rico: Buen Provecho!